seankwarren/Modeling-and-Simulation-Samples/README.md

 # Modeling and Simulation Samples
 A sampling of various analytical and numerical models and simulations, ranging from the newtonion physics of a slinky drop, to the simulation of 2D excitable systems with the FitzHugh-Nagumo Model.
 Some examples can be seen below.
 There is also a helpful guide to Unix for beginner's created to help brush up on Unix Essentials when the occassions arise.
+Special thanks to Dr Abouzar for Abubu.js package for webGL abstraction

 Many masses, each connected by a spring: